-Each system also contains one or more of Catalyst’s Client applications.
-The client applications are the user interface of the system.
+Each system also contains one or more of Catalyst’s Console applications.
+The console applications are the user interface of the system.
 Our flagship Dispatch Console is Propulsion™, a fully featured public safety grade dispatch console.
-We also provide Desktop Dispatch™, a “lite” dispatch client PC application, and various application specific user interfaces for Incident Command and interworking / interoperability management.
+We also provide Desktop Dispatch™, a “lite” dispatch PC application, and various application specific user interfaces for Incident Command and interworking / interoperability management.

-All clients and servers in a Catalyst system communicate via an Internet Protocol (IP) network which may be a Local Area Network (LAN) or Wide Area Network (WAN).
+All consoles and gateways in a Catalyst system communicate via an Internet Protocol (IP) network which may be a Local Area Network (LAN) or Wide Area Network (WAN).
 The Catalyst portfolio has been carefully engineered to be network friendly, an advantage that should not be underestimated when comparing Catalyst to competitive solutions.

 Figure 1 provides a high-level architectural overview of the Catalyst solution.